 Not long after the Flexi-Vans were gone from railroading articulated spine cars to handle T.O.F.C. came into being courtesy of the Santa Fe.

+In 1978 A.T.S.F. designed and built the 10 Pack Fuel Foiler set designed for 40' and 45' trailers and to run strictly on the A.T.S.F. as they were not designed for interchange service.
 In 1981 ITEL (FMC Gunderson) bought the design from A.T.S.F. and dubbed them IMPACK for InterModal PACKage.
 ITEL sold the cars in various 3, 4, 5, 8 and 10 car configurations.
 The orange cars in the foreground are ITEL IMPACK cars

 In 1988 the All-Purpose Spine Car was designed to handle 48' trailers / containers.
 The two end units could carry a 40' or 48' trailer / container or 2 20' containers.
 Bethlem, Gunderson, Trinity and Thrall were the builders.
 Below is a five car set from Walthers with 2 20'ers, a 48'er and a 40'er.

 With container traffic continuing to grow the single container per car was not cutting it.
 In 1977 the Southern Pacific along with Malcolm McLean (of Sea Land) devised the first double stack intermodal well car.
 None other than John B himself has a set of the early SP cars!
-See more of them here
+See more of them here.

 In 1984 American President Lines works with Thrall to develop a refined well car and the Union Pacific RR to operate a train service using the new well cars.
 In 1984 the first double stack train left Los Angeles for Kearny NJ under the name Stack Train Rail Service.